-Applying the book value of the Company's assets (consistent with its publicly available consolidated financial statements, as discussed in Section IV.C.4 herein), the proposed contribution of assets to the Joint Venture by the Company would appear to cause the Asset Test to reach approximately 50%.
+Applying the book value of the Company's assets (consistent with its publicly available consolidated financial statements, as discussed in Section IV.C.4 herein), the proposed contribution of assets to the Joint Venture by the Company would appear to cause each of the 40% Test and the Asset Test to reach up to approximately 40%.
+Prior to the recent announcement by Peabody of a significant impairment charge, the Company expected each of the 40% Test and the Asset Test to reach up to approximately 50%.
 However, the fair value of the JV Interest would likely be lower than the book value of the JV Interest due to, among other factors, the general liquidity of the JV Interest and the volatility of the coal industry.
-Thus, a pro forma analysis based on the fair value of the Company's assets-consistent with the deference granted under Section 2(a)(41) to an issuer's board of directors to determine, in good faith, the "fair value"12 of securities for which reliable market
+Thus, a pro forma analysis based on the fair value of the Company's assets-the determination of which requires good faith judgment by the board of directors under Section 2(a)(41) with respect to the "fair value" of securities for which reliable market quotations are not readily available-suggests that the proposed contribution of assets to the Joint Venture by